thijmen38/Earthy-Group2/docs/design.md

 ssssss Ease construction due to unskilled whatever else

 ### Overall flow chart
+This flowchart shows the overall procedural workflow adopted for designing Raha.
+The whole project is divided into four stages, Congifuration, Forming, Structuring and Constructability respectively.

+The larger division of stages offers an eventual progression of the design by keeping each stage in coherence and informed with the other to achieve a generative design.

 ---

 ## 1_Configuration
 introduction explaining the configuring phase and its goals.(from course brief)*Anagha*